Austintown police looking for man accused of theft, assault at store

-AUSTINTOWN, Ohio (WKBN) – Police in Austintown are looking for a man they say stole something from a store and assaulted an employee.
+AUSTINTOWN, Ohio (WYTV) – Police in Austintown are looking for a man they say stole something from a store and assaulted an employee.

 The man was wearing an orange shirt and baseball cap at the time.